Bidirectional Neural Networks for Global Nucleon-Nucleus Optical Model Calculations: Neural Network Architecture

 Each feature is designed to capture specific physical information:

 \begin{itemize}[leftmargin=*] \item $\rho/\rho_{\max}$: The normalized phase-space coordinate, ranging from 0 to 1, tells the network ``where'' along the radial sequence it is currently located.

 \item $V_R/E$ and $W/E$: The real and imaginary parts of the optical potential, normalized by the projectile energy.
+Here $W(r) = W_V(r) + W_S(r)$ is the total imaginary potential at each grid point, combining volume and surface contributions.
+The network receives the evaluated potential rather than the individual parameters, so it is agnostic to the functional form of the absorption.
 This ratio determines whether the particle is in a classically allowed ($V_R < E$) or forbidden ($V_R > E$) region, and how strongly absorption affects the wave function at this point.